 Locum tenens is a Latin phrase that means "to hold the place of, to substitute for."
 In the early 1970s, a federal grant was awarded to the University of Utah for the purpose of providing physician staffing services to rural health clinics in medically under-served areas of the western United States.
 The program proved so successful that many hospital administrators and physicians began calling for locum tenens physician staffing assistance.
-Today thousands of physicians, CRNAs, PAs and NPs contract with locum tenens companies.
+Today thousands of physicians, CRNAs, PAs, NPs, psychiatrists and psychologists contract with locum tenens companies.

 Whether you are a resident, mid-career practitioner or semi-retired practitioner, locum tenens work could be a perfect fit for you, enabling you to work as little or as much as you want.

 Most agencies cover travel fees, lodging costs and malpractice insurance to help reduce logistical worries.
 Recruiters learn your interests in order to match you to the perfect opportunity, credentialing specialists handle credentialing privileges with healthcare facilities and customer care teams take care of logistical tasks to ensure an assignment goes smoothly.
 Benefits include:

 - After medical school, test drive different positions or sample different practice settings before settling on a permanent one.